nith1989/clustering-mixed-datatypes/README.md

 # Clustering with mixed data types

-Used case of clustering with mixed data types (numeric &amp; categorical features)
+Used case for clustering with mixed data types (numeric &amp; categorical features)